Nathan Bassett: Adelaide

 Bassett impressed in the pre season and made his debut at 21 for the Crows in round 1 1998, showing promise in defence.
 He was hardly beaten in his debut season, finishing tenth in the Best and Fairest despite only playing 13 games and missing out on finals.

 He played 210 games for Adelaide and topped off a great 2005 season by being named Best Team Man and coming runner up in the club's Best and Fairest award.

-In 2006 Bassett was named to the All-Australian Team, along with his teammates Andrew McLeod and Simon Goodwin.
+In 2006, Bassett was named in the 2006 All-Australian team, along with his teammates Andrew McLeod and Simon Goodwin.